 In fact, a 2008 study proved the variant identified in the previously mentioned study could be offset with physical activity.

 Therefore, gene variants are highly unlikely to be the lone culprit in rising obesity rates.

-Most people are likely to have some genetic predisposition to obesity.
+Most people are likely to have some genetic predisposition to obesity from birth.